vserova/book/pages/ch_cgi.md

 car\_cgi.cpp

-The <span class="nctnt ncbi-class">CCar</span> and <span class="nctnt ncbi-class">CCarAttr</span> classes are defined in `car.hpp`, and implemented in `car.cpp`.
+The `CCar` and `CCarAttr` classes are defined in `car.hpp`, and implemented in `car.cpp`.
 Both the class definition and implementation for the CGI application class are in `car_cgi.cpp`.
 With this design, only the application class will be affected by changes made to either the HTML or CGI class objects.
 The additional files needed to compile and run the program are:

 [car.html](ch_demo.html#ch_demo.carhtml)